 Joseph McCarthy is pictured above in 1945 having the Military Medal pinned on him by Field Marshal Montgomery in Normandy.
 The photograph is taken from the personal collection of John Duffy the longstanding headmaster of St.Anne's RC Boys' School who wrote over the picture "Well done St.Anne's".
 An ARP (Air Raid Precautions) station was located in Sutton Road during WWII.
 John Duffy, head of St.Anne's Boys' School, enrolled in the Wardens Service in 1939 and after a short period as deputy head, was appointed head warden of 'F' group covering Sutton Manor, Lea Green and Thatto Heath with the HQ at 'Freddiville' in Nutgrove.
 William Vose Spencer of the Sherdley Estate Office in Sherdley Park was South-West Lancashire Hon.
 Secretary of the Incorporated Soldiers, Sailors’, and Airmen’s Help Society during WW2.
-At the top of Grimshaw Street were 'Bevin Huts' that housed 'Bevin Boys', men who did their wartime service down the pits.
+At the top of Grimshaw Street off Mill Lane were ‘Bevin Huts’, hostels that housed ‘Bevin Boys’ – men who did their wartime service down the pits.
+In August 1944, 230 orphans were evacuated to the hostels from Orpington in Kent, along with ten Sisters of Mercy.
 After WWII they were used to house European refugees.
 In January 1945 a Lockheed Shooting Star crashed in Sutton Manor, close to where the Dream sculpture now stands.
 Father Michael O'Donoghue curate at St.Theresa's RC Church gave the pilot the last rites after a farm worker had unsuccessfully tried to revive him.
 A young George Houghton was also a witness to this plane crash:

 It circled the area for some time.
 It was clearly in trouble and made an engine sound that was unfamiliar to us.
 Could it have been a Jet engine sound which was a new invention at that time?
 It left a vapour trail in the sky, presumably the pilot was using up fuel before attempting to land.
 Eventually it crashed in fields at Union Bank, between Sutton Manor & Bold Heath.On May 25th 1945 a letter headed ‘EX-PRISONERS AND LEAVE’ was published in the Liverpool Echo from a Mrs. Griffin from Peckers Hill Road in Sutton: